nuwainfo/ffl/README.md

 - The container usually has almost nothing installed.
 - It sits behind the host’s NAT and other layers of isolation.
-- I don’t always have convenient shared volumes or SFTP handy.
+- I don't always have convenient shared volumes, and SFTP is typically only available on the server side, not inside the container.

 The most practical trick I kept using (without extra infrastructure) was: